boonh/Music-Production-and-NRTs/README.md

 Forrest, D. L. (2017).
 PL Voice Leading and the Uncanny in Pop Music, Music Theory Online, 23:4.
 Available from https://mtosmt.org/issues/mto.17.23.4/mto.17.23.4.forrest.html.

-Hyer, Bryan (2014).
-'What Is a Function', in Gollin, E. and Rehding, A. (eds.) _The Oxford Handbook of Neo-Riemannian Music Theories_.
-Oxford: Oxford University Press.

 Moore, A. F. (2017). _Rock The Primary Text_.
 London: Routledge.

 Spicer, M. (2017).
 Fragile, Emergent, and Absent Tonics in Pop and Rock Songs, _Music Theory Online_, 23:2.
 Available from https://mtosmt.org/issues/mto.17.23.2/mto.17.23.2.spicer.html.